-A picturesque Principality wedged between France and Spain, Andorra is a landlocked, mountainous haven that’s a hidden gem for skiers and snowboarders who want to sample pristine Pyrenees powder.
+A picturesque Principality wedged between France and Spain, Andorra is a landlocked, mountainous haven that’s a hidden gem for skiers who want to sample pristine Pyrenees powder.
 Andorra snowboarding is not to be missed also.

 At a lofty 1023m, Andorra la Vella is the highest capital city in Europe and if you love bagging a bargain on luxury products you’ll be in seventh heaven here ̶ there are over 2000 luxury boutiques and it’s almost tax-free!

 Grandvalira is the largest ski area here, with 210km of piste stretching between lively Pas de la Casa and salubrious Soldeu, where a swift lift takes you to a vast network of green, blue and red runs that reach up to 2600m.
 Meanwhile, the El Tarter sector boasts a brilliant snowpark with plenty of gnarly challenges for freestylers and snowboarders.
 Varied slopes, excellent snow quality and very competitive Andorra ski package prices make this one of the best places in the world to learn to ski and because it traditionally attracts many novice and intermediate skiers and snowboarders, there’s lots of space and tough terrain for advanced snowsports enthusiasts to explore.

 Furthermore, although Andorra ski holidays are still cost-effective, in recent years there’s been a huge investment in the ski infrastructure here, with improvements to everything from the conditions of slopes and lift systems to accommodation, facilities and amenities.